websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-management-widget.md

 * Organizations - Any organizations the Account is assigned to
 * Type - The type of Account (i.e. Business, Guest, Person)
 * Status - Whether the Account is active or inactive
-* Selected - The checkmark shows the current Account the User is set up to view
+* Selected - The checkmark indicates the Account selected for the current Site

-Note, when an Account User has access to multiple Accounts, the Selected checkmark indicates which Account the user is currently viewing or managing.
-This gives the ability to save different settings for each Account such as price or order information.
+Note, when an Account User has access to multiple Accounts, the Selected checkmark indicates which Account the user is currently viewing or managing on the Site.
+This gives the ability to manage different settings for each Account such as price or order information.

 Click on the Options icon (![Options icon](../../images/icon-actions.png)) of the account you want to edit or manage.
 The following choices are available: